spacedriveapp/archive-wasm/README.md

 - Safari >= 15
 - Firefox >= 102

+> It is possible that this lib works fine with previous versions than the listed, however these will be the minimum versions that the lib will be tested against

 ## Usage

 Here's a simple example of extracting data from an archive using Archive-Wasm: